 Frosting

 - In a large bowl with a hand mixer or in a stand mixer fitted with the paddle attachment, combine the butter with the powdered sugar.
-It will look dry at first which is fine!½ cup unsalted butter, 2 cups confectioners' sugar
+It will look dry at first which is fine!½ cup (113 grams) unsalted butter, 2 cups (240 grams) confectioners' sugar

 - Add the vanilla extract, almond extract, salt and 2-3 tablespoons of heavy cream.
 Mix on medium-high speed and it should become super soft and creamy.
 If it isn't as soft as you like, you can add more heavy cream.1 teaspoon vanilla extract, ⅛ teaspoon almond extract, pinch salt, 2-3 tablespoons heavy cream